jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

     ]

-Note: As you can see the ``nbgrader-{course_id}`` group is an empty list, adding students to the jupyterhub group is automatically done when the instructor adds them to the course database with the ``nbgrader db student add`` command or through the formgrader.
+Note: As you can see the ``nbgrader-{course_id}`` group is an empty list.
+Adding students to the JupyterHub group is automatically done when the instructor adds them to the course database with the ``nbgrader db student add`` command or through the formgrader.